-In an earlier paper [10] we introduced a framework and a lossless compression scheme for discrete kinetic data observed by a sensor network.
+In an earlier paper [12] we introduced a framework and a lossless compression scheme for discrete kinetic data observed by a sensor network.
 This framework will be used as a basis for the results of this paper.
 We begin with some basic definitions about the structure of the sensor network and the associated observed data streams.
 Consider a static sensor network with S sensors, monitoring the motion of a collection of moving objects.
 Let P be a point set indicating the sensor locations.
 All sensors are assumed to operate over T synchronized time steps.
 Each sensor observes the motion of objects in some region surrounding it, and records an occupancy count indicating the number of objects passing within its region during the observed time step.
-No assumptions are made about the nature of the point motion nor the nature of the sensor regions.
+No assumptions are made about the nature of the point motion nor the nature of the sensor regions (e.g., their shapes, density, disjointness, etc.).

-Central to our framework is the notion that each sensor's output is statistically dependent on a relatively small number of nearby sensors.
+Central to our framework is the notion that each sensor's output is statistically dependent only on a relatively small number of nearby sensors.
 For some point $p \in P$, let $NN_m(p) \subseteq P$ be the m nearest neighbors of p.
 Sensors i and j with associated sensor positions $p_i, p_j \in P$ are said to be mutually m-close if $p_i \in NN_m(p_j)$ and $p_j \in NN_m(p_i)$.
 For a constant m, a sensor system is said to be m-local if all pairs of sensors that are not mutually m-close are statistically independent.
+Experimental evaluation of the locality assumptions of the framework is given in Section 5.

-In [10] we introduced a compression algorithm, PartitionCompress, which operates on an m-local sensor system.
-It compresses the sensor outputs to within a constant factor c (depending on dimension) of the optimal joint entropy bound.
+In [12] we introduced a compression algorithm, PartitionCompress, which operates on an m-local sensor system.
+(The algorithm is sketched in the proof of Lemma 4.1.)
+It compresses the sensor outputs to within a constant factor c (independent of m but depending on dimension) of the optimal joint entropy bound.

 Intuitively, the compression algorithm is based on the following idea.
 If two sensor streams are statistically independent, they may be compressed independently from each other.
 If not, optimal compression can only be achieved if they are compressed jointly.
 The algorithm works by compressing the outputs from clusters of nearest neighbor groups together, as if they were a single stream.
 In order to obtain the desired compression bounds, these clusters must be sufficiently well separated so that any two mutually m-close sensors are in the same cluster.
-Partition Compress partitions the points into a constant number c (independent of m but depending on dimension) of subsets for which this is true and then compresses clusters together to take advantage of local dependencies.
+PartitionCompress partitions the points into a constant number c (independent of m but depending on dimension) of subsets for which this is true and then compresses clusters together to take advantage of local dependencies.
 The compression of a single cluster may be performed using any string compression algorithm; to obtain the near optimal bound, this algorithm must compress streams to their optimal entropy bound.
-It is shown in a companion paper [11] that LZ78, the Lempel-Ziv dictionary compression algorithm [28], is sufficient for our purposes.
+It is shown in a companion paper [13] that LZ78, the Lempel-Ziv dictionary compression algorithm [36], is sufficient for our purposes.